nestybox/sysbox/docs/user-guide/security.md

 the container.

-For Docker specifically, this occurs when Docker is not configured with userns-remap (by default, Docker is not configured with userns-remap).
+For Docker specifically, this occurs when Docker is not configured with userns-remap (which is normally the case).

-This has the advantage that no change in the configuration of the container manager (e.g., Docker) is required.
+This has the advantage that no change in the configuration of the container manager (e.g., Docker) is required, so it can continue to launch regular containers (i.e., with the OCI runc) as usual while at the same time launch system containers with Sysbox.

-**NOTE**: Sysbox allocates the same user-ID mapping for all system containers.
-Exclusive per-container user-ID mappings is considered an enterprise-level feature (implemented in the Sysbox Enterprise version from Nestybox).

 #### Dependence on Shiftfs